Ritsumeikan Asia Pacific University: Enrollment

-As of 1 November 2016 the university has a total enrollment of around 5,850 students, down from the 2009 figure of 6,162.
+As of 1 November 2016, the university has a total enrollment of around 5,850 students, down from the 2009 figure of 6,162.
 Currently there are 5,553 students in undergraduate programs, 178 at postgraduate level, and 117 non-degree students.
 The students are equally distributed between APU's two schools, the College of Asia Pacific Studies (2,786), and the College of International Management (2,731).

 While 2,904 of these students are domestic Japanese, 2,944 (about 50.3%) are international students from 90 countries and regions.
 This ratio is a feature unique to APU amongst Japanese universities; APU is second only to Waseda University in the absolute number of international students enrolled.
-In terms of country of origin, the majority of international students come from eastern Asia, namely South Korea (499 as of 1 November 2016), Vietnam (476), China (437), Indonesia (346), Thailand (281), and Bangladesh (87).
+In terms of country of origin, the majority of international students come from Southeast Asia, namely Myanmar (474 as of 1 May, 2025), Indonesia (400), China (315), Korea (277), Thailand (224), and Bangladesh (223).

 Facilities

 The library provides paper-based as well as electronic media including, academic databases, magazines, newspaper, textbooks, and DVD.
 Visitors can request media from other Ritsumeikan campuses which will be delivered to the library counter.
 Recently the library has included other services such as a writing center and meeting spaces for collaborative work.

-APU has designated smoking areas around campus and near the student dormitories.
-The rest of the university is smoke-free.
-As of 2013, APU will implement a new regulation that aims to make the entire university campus a smoke-free environment.

-Intercultural awareness

-APU has regular country cultural weeks, which help students to learn more about foreign cultures, for example, Vietnamese Week, Chinese Week, Indian Week, Korean Week, Indonesian Week, Nepali Week, Bangladeshi Week, Taiwanese Week, Sri Lanka Week, Thai Week, Myanmar Week, and Cambodian Week.